Training dynamic models using early exits for automatic speech recognition on resource-constrained devices: Abstract

 \section{Abstract}

-The possibility of dynamically modifying the computational load of neural models at inference time is crucial for on-device processing, where computational power is limited and time-varying.
-Established approaches for neural model compression exist, but they provide architecturally static models.
-In this paper, we investigate the use of early-exit architectures, that rely on intermediate exit branches, applied to large-vocabulary speech recognition.
-This allows for the development of dynamic models that adjust their computational cost to the available resources and recognition performance.
-Unlike previous works, besides using pre-trained backbones we also train the model from scratch with an early-exit architecture.
-Experiments on public datasets show that early-exit architectures from scratch not only preserve performance levels when using fewer encoder layers, but also improve task accuracy as compared to using single-exit models or using pre-trained models.
-Additionally, we investigate an exit selection strategy based on posterior probabilities as an alternative to frame-based entropy.
+The ability to dynamically adjust the computational load of neural models during inference is crucial for on-device processing scenarios characterised by limited and time-varying computational resources.
+A promising solution is presented by early-exit architectures, in which additional exit branches are appended to intermediate layers of the encoder.
+In self-attention models for automatic speech recognition (ASR), early-exit architectures enable the development of dynamic models capable of adapting their size and architecture to varying levels of computational resources and ASR performance demands.
+Previous research on early-exiting ASR models has relied on pre-trained self-supervised models, fine-tuned with an early-exit loss.
+In this paper, we undertake an experimental comparison between fine-tuning pre-trained backbones and training models from scratch with the early-exiting objective.
+Experiments conducted on public datasets reveal that early-exit models trained from scratch not only preserve performance when using fewer encoder layers but also exhibit enhanced task accuracy compared to single-exit or pre-trained models.
+Furthermore, we explore an exit selection strategy grounded in posterior probabilities as an alternative to the conventional frame-based entropy approach.
+Results provide insights into the training dynamics of early-exit architectures for ASR models, particularly the efficacy of training strategies and exit selection methods.